Australian Mines Limited Stock Market Value

 Australian Mines Backtested Returns

 Australian Mines is out of control given 3 months investment horizon.
-Australian Mines secures Sharpe Ratio (or Efficiency) of 0.15, which signifies that the company had a 0.15% return per unit of risk over the last 3 months.
-We were able to break down and interpolate twenty-eight different technical indicators, which can help you to evaluate if expected returns of 13.25% are justified by taking the suggested risk.
-Use Australian Mines Downside Deviation of 45.41, risk adjusted performance of 0.1197, and Mean Deviation of 32.52 to evaluate company specific risk that cannot be diversified away.
-Australian Mines holds a performance score of 11 on a scale of zero to a hundred.
-The firm shows a Beta (market volatility) of 12.26, which signifies a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, Australian Mines will likely underperform.
+Australian Mines secures Sharpe Ratio (or Efficiency) of 0.13, which signifies that the company had a 0.13 % return per unit of risk over the last 3 months.
+We were able to break down and interpolate twenty-eight different technical indicators, which can help you to evaluate if expected returns of 3.23% are justified by taking the suggested risk.
+Use Australian Mines Mean Deviation of 14.36, risk adjusted performance of 0.1053, and Downside Deviation of 24.13 to evaluate company specific risk that cannot be diversified away.
+Australian Mines holds a performance score of 10 on a scale of zero to a hundred.
+The firm shows a Beta (market volatility) of 1.11, which signifies a somewhat significant risk relative to the market.
+Australian Mines returns are very sensitive to returns on the market.
+As the market goes up or down, Australian Mines is expected to follow.
 Use Australian Mines treynor ratio and the relationship between the downside variance and day typical price , to analyze future returns on Australian Mines.

 Auto-correlation

-Australian Mines Limited has modest predictability.
-Overlapping area represents the amount of predictability between Australian Mines time series from 24th of October 2024 to 8th of November 2024 and 8th of November 2024 to 23rd of November 2024.
+Australian Mines Limited has very weak predictability.
+Overlapping area represents the amount of predictability between Australian Mines time series from 29th of October 2025 to 13th of December 2025 and 13th of December 2025 to 27th of January 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Australian Mines price movement.
-The serial correlation of 0.5 indicates that about 50.0% of current Australian Mines price fluctuation can be explain by its past prices.
+The serial correlation of 0.17 indicates that over 17.0% of current Australian Mines price fluctuation can be explain by its past prices.

 Residual Average0.0